 Completed in 2015, the Shanghai Tower is the tallest building in China.
 Its height is 2073 feet.
 It took 6 years to complete.
-The total construction area of the Shanghai Tower is 576,000 square meters.
-It is considered to be the second tallest building in the world.
+The total construction area of

 The asymmetry is designed to reduce wind load by 24 percent, saving on building materials and construction.
 In fact, the building design produced more than $ 55 million in building material savings.